Delicate-Butterflies/Bangazon-API/README.md

 ### Computers
 - verbs supported: GET, POST, PUT, DELETE
-> NOTE: Deleting a computer will delete
+> NOTE: deleting a computer will delete the associated entry on the employeeComputer join table
 - example body:
 ```
 {